 What causes canker sores in the mouth?

-As of today, doctors and researcher have not yet pinpointed the exact cause of canker sores.
+As of today, doctors and researchers have not yet pinpointed the exact cause.
 However, several studies have shown a few possible Opens new tab to Mayo Clinic websitetriggers.
 These include:

 - Trauma or minor injury in your mouth (over brushing, sports-related, biting your cheek, hot food burn, dental work, etc.)